auth0/wordpress/README.md

 ## API authentication

-Please see the [JWT Authentication page on auth0.com/docs](https://auth0.com/docs/cms/wordpress/jwt-authentication) for more information.
+Please see the [JWT Authentication docs](https://auth0.com/docs/cms/wordpress/jwt-authentication) for more information.

 ## Extending the plugin